Gregory Alchevsky: Career

 Alchevsky became increasingly well known in Russian musical circles.
-He was on friendly terms with Russian cultural figures such as the composer pianists Alexander Scriabin and Alexander Goldenweiser.
+He was on friendly terms with Russian cultural figures such as the composer pianists Alexander Scriabin and Aleksandr Goldenweiser.
 His connections helped to popularise Ukrainian music.
 In Kharkiv, Alchevsky organized a balalaika orchestra and several amateur string orchestras.

 Alchevsky's students included the singers Dmitry Aspelund, Nicholai Ozerov, and Sergei Yudin.
 He was also his younger brother Ivan's first vocal teacher.

 Alchevsky's late Romantic movement compositions have a tendency towards Slavic-Ukrainian folk music.
 His most popular works were his settings of folk songs and his two cycles of romances, which were published privately in Moscow by the Kharkiv-born singer Mikhail Slonov.
 In 1910, Grigory and Ivan Alchevsky created the Ukrainian musical and dramatic society "Kobzar" in Moscow.
 They and other artists wrote about and performed Russian and Ukrainian works.
 That year, Alchevsky was living in Moscow with his wife Maria Mykolaivna.
 They occupied a first-floor apartment in Bogoslovsky Lane (between Bolshaya Dmitrovka Street and Petrovka Street), and his brother Ivan at one time lived on the third floor of the same building.
 Alchevsky died in Moscow in 1920.